strbrgr/heyjochen/README.md

 - 📫 Reach me: [Twitter](https://twitter.com/heyjochen)
 - ➕ Connect on: [Linkedin](https://linkedin.com/in/jochen-stierberger)
 - 📸 In my free time, I shoot a variety of medium and large format film cameras and spend time at my studio at the  [Chicago Art Department](https://chicagoartdepartment.org).
-- ⚡️ Fun fact: I don't like the cold
+- ⚡️ Fun fact: I don't like the cold, but live in Chicago.

 <h1 align="center">Projects</h1>